 - Request a protocol from the Opentrons team using the Protocol Request Form

-You can also find some protocols using the magdeck on our Protocol Library.
-Support for modules is not currently included in our Protocol Designer, but will be soon!
+- You can also find some protocols using the temperature module on our Protocol Library.

 There are a three things you need to include in your python protocol to be able to use the magnetic module.